 Sanding is complete and I go back inside to get the finish work started.
 Since I planned to keep the top wood, I chose to use a soft finish.
-Super easy to apply with my Palm Pro paint brush.
+Super easy to apply with my paint brush.

 I begin with the darker shade and work my way up to light, blending as I go.
 It’s a quick process that is done in two coats.

 Then, once the frames of the antique dresser cabinet were done, I moved on to the drawer fronts.
 The same technique is applied and creating the depth I’m after.

-The mirror and the harp got the same Spanish Moss color as the main color of the cabinet.
-I can’t say enough good about this little Square Brush.
-I don’t like to use tape when I paint, and this one makes my job easier.
+The mirror and the harp got the same soft green color as the main color of the cabinet.

 If you know me, I love to highlight the little details and this pieces was begging for a unique design.
-I used my recent thrift store find, an overhead projector, to get the frame on, and then added the rose bouquet by hand.
+Next, I use my recent thrift store find, an overhead projector, to get the frame on, and then added the rose bouquet by hand.

 Ready to see this lady all put back together?
 I am!

 Damaged veneer is gone and new life graces this classic beauty.
 I left the top in its raw state, but finished with a topcoat.
 The way the wood tones compliment the green shades really makes my heart happy.

 The week I was working on this I even found a gorgeous unopened roll of embossed wallpaper.
 It was perfect for lining the top drawers.